 First the 1-dimensional (1D) column land surface model calculates the vertical fluxes of energy (sensible and latent heat, net radiation) and moisture (canopy interception, infiltration, infiltration-excess, deep percolation) and soil thermal and moisture states.
 Infiltration excess, ponded water depth and soil moisture are subsequently disaggregated from the 1D LSM grid, typically of 1-4 km spatial resolution, to a high-resolution, typically 30-100 m, routing grid using a time-step weighted method (Gochis and Chen, 2003) and are passed to the subsurface and overland flow terrain-routing modules.
-In typical U.S. applications, land cover classifications for the 1D LSMs are provided by the USGS 24-type Land Use Land Cover product or MODIS Modified IGBP 20-category land cover product (see
+In typical U.S. applications, land cover classifications for the 1D LSMs are provided by the USGS 24-type Land Use Land Cover product or MODIS Modified IGBP 20-category land cover product (see WRF/WPS documentation); soil classifications are provided by the 1-km STATSGO database (Miller and White, 1998); and soil hydraulic parameters that are mapped to the STATSGO soil classes are specified by the soil analysis of Cosby et al.

-WRF/WPS documentation); soil classifications are provided by the 1-km STATSGO database (Miller and White, 1998); and soil hydraulic parameters that are mapped to the STATSGO soil classes are specified by the soil analysis of Cosby et al. (1984).
+(1984).
 Other land cover and soil type classification datasets can be used with WRF-Hydro but users are responsible for mapping those categories back to the same categories as used in the USGS or MODIS land cover and STATSGO soil type datasets.
 The WRF model pre-processing system (WPS) also provides a fairly comprehensive database of land surface data that can be used to set up the Noah and Noah-MP land surface models.
 It is possible to use other land cover and soils datasets.

-Then subsurface lateral flow in WRF-Hydro is calculated prior to the routing of overland flow to allow exfiltration from fully saturated grid cells to be added to the infiltration excess calculated from the LSM.
-The current existing method used to calculate the lateral flow of saturated soil moisture is that of Wigmosta et al. (1994) and Wigmosta and Lettenmaier (1999), implemented in the Distributed Hydrology Soil Vegetation Model (DHSVM).
+Then subsurface lateral flow in WRF-Hydro is calculated prior to the routing of overland flow to allow exfiltration from fully saturated grid cells to be added to the infiltration excess calculated by the LSM.
+The method used to calculate the lateral flux of the saturated portion of the soil column is that of Wigmosta et al. (1994) and Wigmosta and Lettenmaier (1999), implemented in the Distributed Hydrology Soil Vegetation Model (DHSVM).
 It calculates a quasi-3D flow, which includes the effects of topography, saturated soil depth, and depth-varying saturated hydraulic conductivity values.
 Hydraulic gradients are approximated as the slope of the water table between adjacent grid cells in either the steepest descent or in both x- and y-directions.
 The flux of water from one cell to its down-gradient neighbor on each time-step is approximated as a steady-state solution.
+The subsurface flux occurs on the coarse grid of the LSM while overland flow occurs on the fine grid.

-Next, WRF-Hydro specifies the water table depth according the depth of the top of the saturated soil layer that is nearest to the surface.
+Next, WRF-Hydro calcuates the water table depth according to the depth of the top of the saturated soil layer that is nearest to the surface.
 Typically, a minimum of four soil layers are used in a 2-meter soil column used in WRF-Hydro but this is not a strict requirement.
 Additional discretization permits improved resolution of a time-varying water table height and users may vary the number and thickness of soil layers in the model namelist described in the Appendices A3, A4, and A5.